Top 10 Attractions in Kudat (2024)

 This town may not be as famous as other places, but sometimes the littlest things bring the most effective form of joy.
-As you explore the many different Kudat attractions, it might just rekindle the child-like fascination you once had with the simplest things.
+As you explore the many different attractions in Kudat, it might just rekindle the child-like fascination you once had with the simplest things.